kekse1/kekse1/README.md

 * [My **Favicon**](#my-favicon)

 ## **Repositories**
-Here are my own repositories, *sorted by priority*.
+Here are my own repositories, *sorted by priority*.. not all, but the 'best' ones.
 Also to be found on my private website's **[`~projects`](https://kekse.biz/?~projects)** page.

 #### Index